Koloman Moser (1868 - 1918)

 For Moser, design of this sort was not just a way to earn money.
 It was a skilled art form that deserved as much respect as painting or architecture.
 Moser was one of the most versatile and prolific designers of his age.
 He made work of equally high quality in many different forms, designing everything from posters to postage stamps and from interiors to cutlery.

-These designs can be found in Print Room Box 1.
+These designs can be found in Prints and Drawings Study Room box TOPIC 1a.